jpriebe/cookingwithgas/README.md

 ## Requirements

-- php 5 (tested with php 5.2, but I think it *should* work with other point releases of php 5)
+- php 5 (tested with php 5.2 and 5.4, but I think it *should* work with other point releases of php 5)

 - ZendFramework 1.11 or above (it *may* work with earlier versions, but